StarManiaKG/The-Story-of-the-Ultimate-Merge-Disorder-Format/Source/Plugins/UDBScript/docs/htmldoc/docs/gettingstarted.md

 ## Introduction

-UDBScript allows the user to run custom JavaScript code on the currently opened map.
+UZBScript allows the user to run custom JavaScript code on the currently opened map.
 This allowes the user to modify existing map elements (like things or sectors), or to create completely new map elements (i.e. drawing lines, adding things etc.).

-This guide only shows the intricacies of UDBScript and doesn't teach JavaScript.
+This guide only shows the intricacies of UZBScript and doesn't teach JavaScript.
 If you need a JavaScript tutorial please use your favourite search engine.
-UDBScript also comes with a variety of well-documented example scripts to study.
+UZBScript also comes with a variety of well-documented example scripts to study.

-UDBScript uses the [Jint](https://github.com/sebastienros/jint) interpreter.
+UZBScript uses the [Jint](https://github.com/sebastienros/jint) interpreter.

 ## Directory structure

 Scripts are automatically found if they are placed in the correct directory structure.
-The directory structure is in the UDB installation folder and looks like this:
+The directory structure is in the UZB installation folder and looks like this:

 ```
-.\UDBScript\
+.\UZBScript\
-.\UDBScript\Libraries\
+.\UZBScript\Libraries\
-.\UDBScript\Scripts\
+.\UZBScript\Scripts\
 ```

 All files ending on .js in the `Libraries` directory are loaded (parsed and executed) every time a script is run.
 It is used to provide common functionality to multiple script.
 Currently there's the Pen.js library file that simplifies drawing geometry (it's inspired by the DBX Lua Pen class).